 The GigaLaw Firm helps companies of all sizes protect their brands online — against cybersquatters, counterfeiters, copyright infringers and other bad actors on the Internet who use your trademarks and content for their own advantage, without your permission.

-The GigaLaw Firm’s founder, Doug Isenberg, is one of the most prolific and accomplished domain name attorneys in the world, having practiced in this area of the law for nearly 20 years.
+The GigaLaw Firm’s founder, Doug Isenberg, is one of the most prolific and accomplished domain name attorneys in the world, having practiced in this area of the law for more than 20 years.
+Doug’s GigaLaw blog has been recognized by the ABA Journal as one of the top 100 best blogs for a legal audience and received a first-place award for “legal tech” in The Expert Institute’s “Best Legal Blog” contest.

 Our services include: